qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_setup.rst

 -------------------------------------------------------------------------------

-The GRASS workflow for ingesting data is somewhat different from the QGIS method, because GRASS loads its data into a spatial database structure.
+The GRASS workflow for ingesting data is somewhat different from the QGIS method because GRASS loads its data into a spatial database structure.
 However, by using QGIS as a frontend, you can make the setup of a GRASS mapset easier by using existing layers in QGIS as data sources for GRASS.